Cuesta College: History

 The first community college in the San Luis Obispo area was founded in 1916 as a San Luis Obispo High School division.
 It lasted until 1919 with the United States involved in World War I. Cal Poly had a junior college division from 1927 to 1932.
 Miramonte College of Atascadero filled the void as a private institution from 1933 to 1936.
 The county's second public junior college was formed in 1936 as a part of San Luis Obispo High School District but ceased operation in June 1959.
 On April 16, 1963, voters in SLO County agreed to form a community college district, forming the San Luis Obispo County Junior College District.

 In 1964, a limited evening division began at Camp San Luis Obispo, a California National Guard facility located between San Luis Obispo and Morro Bay.

 On October 4, 1965, the college was officially named Cuesta College.

-Five years later, following the approval of a $5 million bond, Cuesta broke ground on its current campus west of Camp San Luis Obispo to establish a 127-acre site including frontage property deeded to the college by the National Guard.
+Five years later, following the approval of a $5 million bond, Cuesta broke ground on its current main campus west of Camp San Luis Obispo to establish a 127-acre site including frontage property deeded to the college by the National Guard.